Eat That Frog!

 By Samantha Harr | 5 Minute Read

 Procrastination is a tough bit of mental terrain to navigate.
 Even if you aren’t a procrastinator, are you really making the best use of your work time?
 Ever become daunted by the enormity of an upcoming project?
-There are tons of approaches to overcoming the blocks between ourselves and our goals that simply researching what methods to try can be a chore unto itself.
+There are tons of approaches to overcoming the blocks between ourselves and our goals, simply researching what methods to try can be a chore unto itself.

 Eat That Frog! by Brian Tracy has all the answers simplified and compiled into one book that is very quick to read, and you’ll immediately thank yourself for having read it.